Alexandru Bârlădeanu: Origins and early career

-Born into a family of teachers in Comrat in the Imperial Russian province of Bessarabia, he finished primary school in Căușeni in 1921, studying in Tighina in 1921–1926 and attending high school in Iași from 1926 to 1928.
+Bârlădeanu was born into a family of teachers in Comrat in the Imperial Russian province of Bessarabia.
+According to an interview he gave late in life, he was neither Gagauz nor Jewish, as sometimes claimed, but an ethnic Romanian.
+His great-grandfather came from the Bârlad area but settled in Bessarabia, while his mother was the daughter of a Romanian Orthodox priest who had attended the seminary in Huși.
+His parents divorced before he turned two.
+Following the Soviet occupation of Bessarabia, his father, a National Liberal Party–Brătianu affiliate, was deported to Siberia, where he died.
+He attended primary school in the villages where his mother taught, finishing at Căușeni in 1921, studying in Tighina in 1921–1926 and attending the Boarding High School in Iași from 1926 to 1928, when he earned his baccalauréat.
+Too poor to enroll at the University of Iași, he returned to Bessarabia.
 His first job was in 1928, as a functionary at the Tighina school inspectorate.
-For the following eight years, he was a tutor and substitute teacher at the commercial school and the apprentices' school in Iași.
+For the following eight years, he was a mathematics tutor for high schoolers and substitute teacher at the commercial school and the apprentices' school in Iași.
 From 1929 to 1931, he attended Politehnica University of Bucharest sporadically, but did not graduate.
+His mother was unable to support him, and he returned to the Tighina inspectorate for a time.
 From 1933 to 1937, he attended the Political Economy section of the University of Iași Law faculty, receiving his doctorate in 1940, having worked as university assistant under Gheorghe Zane for the preceding three years.
+During the communist regime, he twice intervened to have Zane released from prison, the second time unsuccessfully.
 Generally thought to have joined the banned Romanian Communist Party (PCR) in 1943, other sources place the date at 1935.
-In either case, the student environment at Iași had drawn him into communist circles by 1933.
+In either case, the student environment at Iași had drawn him into communist circles by 1933, a move bolstered by his reading of Marxist texts and the widespread poverty of the period.
 Between 1934 and 1936 he headed the communist-inspired student organization "United Centers", worked on the leftist newspaper Manifest, and was an active member of the Antifascist League, the Tighina Antifascist Committee and Amicii URSS.
-In 1936, he was also in the leadership of the Iași section of the Student Democratic Front.
+In 1936, he was also in the leadership of the Iași section of the Democratic Students' Front.
+During this period, he came to know Lucrețiu Pătrășcanu, who had arrived in Iași to defend a client.